jkeohan/rctr-2-14-22/w20d19/react-and-shopify.md

 ## Learning Objectives

 - Explore some of the Front End tech that drives Shopify
-- Create a form using Polaris, Shopify React Component Library
+- Create a form using Shopify React Component Library **Polaris**
-- Extend the form using **react-form** hook from Shopify's Quilt repo
+- Extend the form using **react-form** hook from Shopify's **Quilt** repo
-- Refactor form to include translations using **react-i18n** hook
+- Refactor the form to include translations using **Quilts react-i18n** hook

 ## How Shopify Has Embraced React

+Read some Shopify Dev Blog articles and come up with a summary.

 ## Working With Shopify Polaris